-[205-207], and collider searches [106, 192, 208, 209].
+Interactions between dark matter (DM) and standard model (SM) particles have been extensively studied through direct detection methods [312-314], indirect detection techniques [315-317], and collider searches [217, 302, 318, 319].
 The null results and stringent constraints on the couplings have led to the postulation of a dark sector comprising particles with varying mass scales and feeble couplings to the SM.